 - For supported services, you can secure new or existing resources to virtual networks using service endpoints.

-After enabling a service endpoint, the source IP addresses of virtual machines in the subnet switch from using public IPv4 addresses to using their private IPv4 address, when communicating with the service from that subnet.
+After enabling a service endpoint, the source IP addresses switch from using public IPv4 addresses to using their private IPv4 address when communicating with the service from that subnet.
 Any existing open TCP connections to the service are closed during this switch.
 Ensure that no critical tasks are running when enabling or disabling a service endpoint to a service for a subnet.
 Also, ensure that your applications can automatically connect to Azure services after the IP address switch.

-- By default, NSGs allow outbound Internet traffic and so, also allow traffic from your VNet to Azure services.
-This continues to work as is, with service endpoints.
+- By default, NSGs allow outbound internet traffic and also allow traffic from your VNet to Azure services.
+This traffic continues to work with service endpoints as is.

 - Peered, connected, or multiple virtual networks: To secure Azure services to multiple subnets within a virtual network or across multiple virtual networks, you can enable service endpoints on each of the subnets independently, and secure Azure service resources to all of the subnets.

-- Filtering outbound traffic from a virtual network to Azure services: If you want to inspect or filter the traffic destined to an Azure service from a virtual network, you can deploy a network virtual appliance within the virtual network.
+- Filtering outbound traffic from a virtual network to Azure services: If you want to inspect or filter the traffic sent to an Azure service from a virtual network, you can deploy a network virtual appliance within the virtual network.
 You can then apply service endpoints to the subnet where the network virtual appliance is deployed, and secure Azure service resources only to this subnet.
-This scenario might be helpful if you wish to restrict Azure service access from your virtual network only to specific Azure resources, using network virtual appliance filtering.
+This scenario might be helpful if you want use network virtual appliance filtering to restrict Azure service access from your virtual network only to specific Azure resources.
 For more information, see egress with network virtual appliances.

-- Securing Azure resources to services deployed directly into virtual networks: Various Azure services can be directly deployed into specific subnets in a virtual network.
+- Securing Azure resources to services deployed directly into virtual networks: You can directly deploy various Azure services into specific subnets in a virtual network.
 You can secure Azure service resources to managed service subnets by setting up a service endpoint on the managed service subnet.

 Logging and troubleshooting

-Once service endpoints are configured to a specific service, validate that the service endpoint route is in effect by:
+Once you configure service endpoints to a specific service, validate that the service endpoint route is in effect by: